ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/1-x86-install-dependencies.md

 In order to cross-compile the inference engine, you will need the following packages installed or downloaded on your Ubuntu development machine:

-* Package Installer for Python (pip)
+* Package Installer for Python (pip).
-* JDK
+* JDK.
-* Bazel
+* Bazel.
-* MediaPipe Github repository
+* MediaPipe GitHub repository.
-* MediaPipe Python package requirements
+* MediaPipe Python package requirements.
-* Android NDK v25, with configurations
+* Android NDK v25, with configurations.
-* Android SDK
+* Android SDK.

 #### Install pip3